Taiwopeter-babs/gitpy/README.md

-# Implementation of git in python
+# An Implementation of git in Python